bh90210/soul/README.md

 On top there is a client package with file sharing capabilities (global search/download/upload API/distributed network participation, obfuscation) but no room searches, direct peer searches for directories or wishlist (PRs are welcome* :)

-_* in the year 2025 & looking forward, maybe sending messages to chat rooms not encrypted isn't the best idea, so please avoid that.
-Client chat/messaging code missing is a feature.
-Even though server messages facilitating this functionality are present in the library for completeness sake, consider not using them._
+_* Even though server messages facilitating chat functionality are present in the library for completeness sake, consider not using them as they are unencrypted in the open._

 # How to use